littleredshack/aws_resources/README.md

 # EC2 + VS Code Remote Setup (Tested & Working)

-# NOTE: I have given up on using AWS EC2 instances with VS Code.
-I find they timeout after 4 hours.
+> NOTE: I have given up on using AWS EC2 instances with VS Code.

+> I find they timeout after 4 hours.
 Then it is impossible to get back into the server even after multiple restarts.

-Too much pain (15 hours) so I am now using Azure.
+> Too much pain (15 hours) so I am now using Azure.
 Check my other repo: https://github.com/littleredshack/azure_resources

-## 🚀 What This Provides
+## 🚀 What This Repo Provides

 - **EC2 instances** for development only
 - **VS Code Tunnels** for browser-based development (much more reliable than Remote-SSH)